Reviews Communities Blog FAQ Services Contact

 You should expect your inspector to focus on VA triggers:

-When you compare inspectors, you should look beyond price and prioritize VA experience, speed, and re-inspection policies.
+When comparing inspectors, look beyond price and prioritize VA experience, speed, and re-inspection policies.
 Based on consistent North County feedback and professional designations, top-reviewed choices you can consider include:

 Typical fees range from about $450 to $750 depending on size, age, and add-ons.
 Some firms bundle general, termite, and roof inspections, which helps you meet VA conditions faster.